Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Tag/README.md

 # Overview

-The Tag component extends the functionality of the Ant Design Tag component by providing additional customization options and support for stricter type safety.
+The `Tag` component extends the functionality of the Ant Design Tag component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Tag component.

 # Props